 - Feeling sad, down, hopeless, or tearful on most days

-- Feeling irritable on most days
+- Feeling irritable on most days (this can be especially common in adolescent depression)

 - Not looking forward to or enjoying things that used to make the person happy